ahhz/raster/docs/_posts/2018-06-14-Preliminary_benchmark_results-are-promising.md

 |benchmark_3_rasters_forward_only|0.136|
 |benchmark_3_rasters_forward_only_in_blocks|0.096|

-It thus seems that Pronto Raster is able to approximate the performance of using GDAL directly very closely, when using all the bells and whistles (and some functions that still need to be documented).
-The different generalizations do come at a cost.
-Forward only iteration may be too limited for implementing some algorithms; iterating row-by-row is more generic than iterating column-by-column and may be preferred for some more complex operations (e.g. moving windows); and not having to specify the value type of rasters at compile time clearly is a privilege that comes at a cost.
+It thus seems that Pronto Raster is able to approximate the performance of using GDAL directly very closely and incur practically no overhead, when using all the bells and whistles (including some functions that still need to be documented).
+The different generalizations (random access iteration, run-time data types, row-by_row iterations) are privileges that do come at a cost.

 All the functions can be found in [benchmark.cpp](https://github.com/ahhz/raster/blob/master/benchmarks/benchmark.cpp).
 It is obvious that this benchmarking can benefit from a more systematic treatment, e.g. using Google Benchmark as a framework.
 If you feel inclined to contribute, please do!